Millions Of People Are Missing From CDC COVID Data As States Fail To Report Cases

 And it's not just a search for jigsaw pieces from Texas.

-The Centers for Disease Control and Prevention has tallied over 39 million cases of COVID-19 in the U.S., but if you want to know more detailed information, such as where patients live, demographic details like race, gender and age, and whether the person was hospitalized or died, that information is gathered separately.
+The Centers for Disease Control and Prevention has tallied over 39 million cases of COVID-19 in the U.S., but if you want to know more detailed information, such as where patients live, whether patients were hospitalized or died, demographic details like race, gender and age, that information is gathered separately.

-In that more detailed CDC dataset, about one in five known cases — or 7 million people — are completely missing, an NPR analysis found.
-On top of that, about two-thirds of the data present isn't usable as health care providers marked fields as "Unknown" or simply left them blank.
+In that more detailed CDC data set, about 1 in 5 known cases — or 7 million people — are completely missing, an NPR analysis found.
+On top of that, about two-thirds of the data present aren't usable, as health care providers marked fields as "Unknown" or simply left them blank.

 Most states have voluntarily sent up whatever records they have, but a handful have not.
 Texas, Missouri, Louisiana, West Virginia and Wyoming have each submitted less than one-tenth of their total cases.
 Another handful of states, including Florida, Michigan and Kentucky, have smaller but still significant gaps in their data, each completely missing over 30% of their known cases.